centiservice/mats3/docs/RationaleForMats.md

 puts its (intermediate) result on another queue.
 This action may need to happen multiple times, traversing multiple services.
 This is the ["Pipes and Filters"](https://www.enterpriseintegrationpatterns.com/patterns/messaging/PipesAndFilters.html) architectural style as defined in the EIP book.
-This multiple *"consume message from inbound queue - process the message
+This multiple *"Consume message from inbound queue; Process the message;
-- post new message to outbound queue"* processing flow is harder to reason about: State is now not implicit, but needs to be passed along with the messages.
+Post new message to outbound queue"*-style processing flow is harder to reason about: State is now not implicit, but needs to be passed along with the messages.
 And these stages will typically be within separate code bases, as they reside in different services.

 You gain much: Each of these stages are independent processes.
 There is no longer a distributed blocking state residing through multiple services, as the queues acts as intermediaries, each stage processor having fully performed its part of